 For users, shared hosting offers a number of advantages that make it ideal for startups and small businesses in their early days:

 - Low monthly cost.
 You can get your website online for a few dollars a month.
-Your hosting plan will be compatible with a number of free scripts, too, so there’s very little investment needed.
+Your hosting plan will be compatible with many free scripts, too, so there’s very little investment needed.

 - High capacity.
 While “unlimited” claims should be viewed with some skepticism, resource on most shared hosting plans is more than adequate for small business websites.
 (We’re going to look at “unlimited” shared hosting later in the article.)